-- the core research ideas and approach are original, innovative and exciting and the proposal has outstanding, transformative potential.
-It has clear potential to secure a grading of 6 if the identified weaknesses can be satisfactorily addressed - there should be clear potential for the revised proposal to significantly increase its overall grading and priority for funding - the panel should be confident that issues identified in deeming a proposal to be unfundable can be addressed through resubmission and that these are surmountable.
-This does not necessarily mean that the panel is able to identify how this will be achieved, just that they are confident that it is possible. - the issues should be of sufficient scale and significance that they could not have been adequately addressed through the PI response or through the use of conditions.
-Requested changes should be of sufficient scale to require the proposal to go through the full panel assessment process. - the panel must be able to provide clear guidance on the key issue or issues which need to be addressed in any resubmission.
+• the core research ideas and approach are original, innovative and exciting and the proposal has outstanding, transformative potential.
+It has clear potential to secure a grading of 6 if the identified weaknesses can be satisfactorily addressed.

+- there should be clear potential for the revised proposal to significantly increase its overall grading and priority for funding. - the panel should be confident that issues identified in deeming a proposal to be unfundable can be addressed through resubmission and that these are surmountable.
+This does not necessarily mean that the panel is able to identify how this will be achieved, just that they are confident that it is possible (the PI response may also be taken into account in this context). - the issues should be of sufficient scale and significance that they could not have been adequately addressed through the PI response or through the use of conditions.
+Requested changes should be of sufficient scale to require the proposal to go through the full peer review and panel moderation process. - the panel must be able to provide clear guidance on the key issue or issues which need to be addressed in any resubmission, referring to peer reviewers' comments and PI responses as appropriate.

-We would normally expect invited resubmissions to be used in instances where the panel considers the proposed research to be particularly challenging, novel, complex, adventurous or risky and where it may be difficult to get everything right first time, or where there are challenges that might have been difficult for the applicants to have anticipated in preparing the proposal (an example might be a development which has happened since the proposal was submitted in terms of new or recently published research or a change in 'real world' conditions affecting the project).
+We would normally expect invited resubmissions to be used in instances where the panel considers the proposed research to be particularly challenging, novel, complex, adventurous or risky and where it may be difficult to get everything right first time, or where the peer review process reveals issues or challenges that might have been difficult for the applicants to have anticipated in preparing the proposal (an example might be a development which has happened since the proposal was submitted in terms of new or recently published research or a change in 'real world' conditions affecting the project).